joomla/Manual/docs/general-concepts/forms-fields/standard-fields/index.md

 - **~~validate~~** Should not longer been used See [Form Client-Side Validation](/docs/general-concepts/forms/client-side-validation.md) instead
 - **pattern** The pattern (Reg Ex) of value of the form field
 - **class** Whitespace separated list of classnames which will be added to the input element (e.g. "my-custom-class another-custom-class")
+- **data-** Data Attributes for Form Field elements will be added to the fieldset element (usage: data-foo="key:value" or data-bar="someValue")

 ## List of Standard Form Fields
 The following is a full list of all supplied form fields available in this release.